rcc-uchicago/R-large-scale/README.md

 # Large-scale data analysis in R

-The [R computing environment][R] computing environment has become an important tool for quantitative research, from computational biology to financial modeling.
-In this hands-on workshop, we will explore commonly used strategies to efficiently analyze large-scale data sets in R. Participants will learn to automate their R analyses on a compute cluster, profile memory usage, call fast C++ routines in R, and implement simple parallelization strategies, including multithreaded and distributed computing.
-The aim is to learn these techniques through hands-on “live coding”; we will analyze several medium to large-scale data sets.
+The [R computing environment][R] has become an important tool for quantitative research, from computational biology to financial modeling.
+In this hands-on workshop, we will explore commonly used strategies to efficiently analyze large-scale data sets in
+R. Participants will learn to automate their R analyses on a compute cluster, profile memory usage, call fast C++ routines in R, and implement simple parallelization strategies, including multithreaded and distributed computing.
+The aim is to learn these techniques through hands-on "live coding"; we will analyze several medium to large-scale data sets.
+Objectives: Attendees will (1) learn how to automate R analyses on a compute cluster; (2) use simple techniques to profile memory usage in R; (3) learn how to make more effective use of memory in R; (4) use multithreading to speed up R computations; (5) learn how to call C++ code from R using [Rcpp][Rcpp]; (6) write scripts to distribute "embarrassingly parallel" R computations using the Slurm job scheduler on the RCC Midway compute cluster; (7) learn through "live coding."

 ## Prerequistes

 All participants are expected to bring a laptop with a Mac, Linux or Windows operating system.
-Further, participants should be comfortable interacting with the UNIX shell and programming in a non-graphical R environment (*i.e.*, not RStudio).
+Further, participants should be comfortable interacting with the UNIX shell and programming in a non-graphical R environment (not RStudio).
 An RCC user account is recommended, but not required.

 ## What's included